Wednesday 15 November 2017 4:14pm

-Dr Cameron Lacey, senior lecturer at the University of Otago, has been awarded $535,880 from the Health Research Council of New Zealand (HRC) for the work.
+Dr Cameron Lacey, senior lecturer at the University of Otago, has been awarded NZ$535,880 from the Health Research Council of New Zealand (HRC) for the work.

 A range of studies have identified that young Māori are disproportionately affected by psychotic disorders, including first episode psychosis (FEP), and they have worse outcomes, says Dr Lacey.